ofiwg/libfabric/man/fi_atomic.3.md

 indicate that it is safe to re-use the source data buffers.

-Any updates to data at the target of an atomic operation will be visible to processes running on the target node prior to one of the following occurring.
+Any updates to data at the target of an atomic operation will be visible to agents (CPU processes, NICs, and other devices) on the target node prior to one of the following occurring.
 If the atomic operation generates a completion event or updates a completion counter at the target endpoint, the results will be available prior to the completion notification.
 After processing a completion for the atomic, if the initiator submits a transfer between the same endpoints that